Bodyweight exercises need to be part of your program if you want to get jacked.

 7) Pushup

-Some of the ones I use most often in training myself or clients are the steep incline suspended pushup (with your feet in the straps), regular suspended pushups on rings, or the Jungle Gym XT divebomber pushups and one arm pushups.
+Some of the variations I use most often in training myself or clients are the steep incline suspended pushup (with your feet in the straps), regular suspended pushups on rings, divebomber pushups and one arm pushups.

-If you do them straight up and down they will blast your triceps better than just about any other exercise.
-Twenty five reps done in this manner is a good goal to shoot for.
+If you do them straight up and down on parallel bars they will blast your triceps better than just about any other exercise.
+Fifty reps done in this manner is a good goal to shoot for.
+Once you can do more than twenty perfect reps I’d start increasing the difficulty by adding isometric pauses for up to 3 seconds in the bottom position.
+When that becomes easy you can start adding weight slowly.

 10) Hand Walking/ Crawling

 Walking on your hands is an outstanding way to develop shoulder strength and stability.
-This can be done upside down in the handstand position or it can be done in pushup position with your feet in the Power Wheel.
+This can be done upside down in the handstand position or it can be done in pushup position with your feet in the Power Wheel or on furniture sliders.

-Done in the latter manner it will train your abs harder than anything you’ve ever done.
+Done in the latter manner it will train your abs as hard as anything you’ve ever done.
 Shoot for 100 yards with perfect form, meaning no sagging or A-framing hips.
+The ability to do that would mean you have off-the-charts core strength and stability.

 Aside from walking on your hands, any type of crawl is awesome for full body strength and athleticism.
 There are numerous types of crawls such as bear crawls, tiger crawls, crab walks, etc.

-Even if you have the strength to do them the first time out your connective tissue won’t be prepared for the stress, so please take the necessary steps to work up to them.
+Even if you have the strength to do them the first time out your connective tissue won’t be prepared for the stress, so please take the necessary steps to work up to them, slowly.

 An impressive number of pistol squats to shoot for is twenty reps.